 Sport-Brella Sun And Weather Shelter

 You can’t be prepared for everything, but if you’re not prepared for sun then you’re basically failing as a parent.
 This umbrella-shaped weather shelter provides 8 feet of coverage with UPF 50+ protection, which handles 99.5 percent of UVA and UVB rays.
 It deploys in seconds, has airflow vents for cooling and side flaps for more than just overhead protection, and folds down to 54x4x4 inches for easy stowing.
-And, if it does start to rain, you have a big-ass umbrella.
+And, if it does start to rain, you have a big-ass umbrella to keep cool.
 Who’s prepared now?

 Coleman CPX6 Lighted Tent Fan